 Bake loaf for about 1 hour and 40 minutes or until done.

 Preheat oven to 350F degrees.

 Combine cooked hominy with egg, shortening and salt; blend well.

 Blend in washed raw hominy; spoon into greased muffin tins.

-Bake in preheated oven at 350F degrees for about 30 minutes or until browned
+Bake about 30 minutes or until browned

 Combine in a bowl cornmeal and salt; add boiling water and bacon grease.